DFE-Digital/early-careers-framework/docs/source/getting-started.html.md

 https://ecf-sandbox.london.cloudapps.digital/api/v3
 ```

-Note, there are some custom API headers that can only be used in sandbox.
-Find guidance on how to test declaration submissions in sandbox ahead of time for [ECF](/api-reference/ecf) and [NPQ](/api-reference/npq).
+{inset-text}Note, there are some custom API headers that can only be used in sandbox.
+Find guidance on how to test declaration submissions in sandbox ahead of time for [ECF](/api-reference/ecf) and [NPQ](/api-reference/npq).{/inset-text}

 ## Rate limits